zedecpacaldo/Full-Directory-Regex-using-Grub-in-Rust/README.md

 This will output the paths of all the files with matching regex.

 Sample Demo: This directory contains the source code for a reduced version of linux.
-I want to print all the files containing the word `fork()`
+I want to print all the `.c` files containing the word `fork()`
 ![image](https://user-images.githubusercontent.com/23215457/224646430-c3f46c36-f7f1-4680-bd5f-8a913b21ba79.png)

 The first command is the `imperative` way and the second command is the `functional` way.